dl9lj/tuner/README.md

 ![J22](pics/tx_1.jpg)

 #### Transmitter box
-- has USB connector for connection to a laptop pc
+- has USB connector for the connection to a laptop pc
-- can als act w/o pc (currently only for testing)
+- can also act w/o pc (currently only for testing)

 ![J23](pics/yae_1.jpg)

 #### Yaesu FC-1000 Antenna Tuner
 - top view
-- housing can withstand some raindrops but is not really sealed
+- housing can withstand some raindrops (but not for a longer period)

 ![J24](pics/yae_2.jpg)

 #### Yaesu FC-1000 Antenna Tuner
-- top view to pcb
 - nice device - 40pin controller were replaced with a small pcp (3 x HC595)

 ![J25](pics/yae_3.jpg)